learn-co-curriculum/react-hooks-forms/README.md

 Being able to store controlled form data in other components opens some interesting doors for us.
-We could, for instance, create another component, a sibling of `Form`, that live displays our form data.
+We could, for instance, create another component, a sibling of `Form`, that live displays our form data:

 ```js
 // src/components/DisplayData